-Foreign architects who worked in Egypt during the reign of Mohamad Ali and his successors left a great impact on Egyptian architecture.
+Foreign architects who worked in Egypt during the reign of Mohamad Ali3 and his successors left a great impact on Egyptian architecture.
 They played a prominent role and retained a monopoly in the reconstruction work after the British bombardment and occupation in 1882 (Saad, 2018, p.
 131).
-The architects Pietro Avoscani, Mario Rossi and Antonio Lasciac were at the top of the most famous names in the world of architecture.
+The architects Pietro Avoscani,4 Mario Rossi5 and Antonio Lasciac were at the top of the most famous names in the world of architecture.
 They have implemented the magic of their country to the Egyptian architecture (Moustafa, 2014).
-Antonio Lasciac was "an architect and engineer, poet and musician, a man of talent and hobby, he left a legacy that is considered one of the architecture in general" (Nasr, 2018, p.
+Antonio Lasciac was "an architect and engineer, poet and musician, a man of talent and hobby, he left a legacy that is considered one of the architectural achievements not only in the Egyptian architectural heritage, but on the level of architecture in general" (Nasr, 2018, p.
 84).
 In this article, I am presenting the following main points on Lasciac: brief biography about him, the issue of his undetermined citizenship, his picture and his architectural works as well as the most well-known story about him, as read in the Arab World.